 “We once went to an open house at a recycling plant, trust me, it’s cool.”

 What I do know is a heap of quotes and clichés that could make your head spin.
 No man is an island (John Donne)… you know that one.
 We did not inherit the earth from our parents, we are borrowing it from our children (proverb).
 And of course a slew of others all leading to the same place.
 We are at our core, an animal species that functions in packs; herds; multi-national conglomerates.
 Sure there are a few brave souls who head out into the wilderness and spend the rest of their days living off berries and sipping honeysuckle tea with the raccoons.
 But for the vast majority of us, we need each other to survive.
 Just as most of us would never litter for the greater good of our communities, so we need to be a bit more vigilant with our household waste.

 We have limited places to put our rubbish, these places fill up quickly and clogging them with things that have other homes makes them overflow.
 And garbage is icky so why would we want it overflowing?
 In addition to this, when you think of it, recycling and composting is just, well, really cool.
 We once went to an open house at a recycling plant, trust me, it’s cool.

 So let’s all recycle our recyclables!
 Green bin our green-binables!
 Let’s do what’s right because we’re part of a community and it helps us all; because at our core we’re decent citizens of this town.
 And because as a town, we‘re pretty awesome.
 That’s all.
 Simple.
-It then won’t matter what colour your garbage bag is.
+It then won’t matter what colour your garbage bag is, black garbage bags or clear bags.
 Although for the record I’m warming to the idea.
 If you pass a house with a garbage bag decorated with rainbows and daisies; you’ll know whose it is.